jantman/3d-printed-things/README.md

 [cabinet-spacer/](cabinet-spacer/) - Spacer for assembling cabinets that need a 9/16" gap maintained between them.

+## CR10S MicroSwiss Attachments

+[cr10s-microswiss-attachments/](cr10s-microswiss-attachments/) - Various attachments for the carriage on a CR10(S) with a Micro-Swiss Direct Drive carriage.

 ## Dremel Grinding Stone Holder

 [dremel-grinding-stone-holder/](dremel-grinding-stone-holder/) - A block with holes in it, to hold a set of 56 1/8" (3mm) shaft grinding stones, such as for a Dremel tool.
 Designed for stones up to 12mm (~1/2") diameter.